-Environmental justice means ensuring that the environment and human health are protected fairly for all people regardless of race, color, national origin, or income.
-Executive Order 12898, "Federal Actions to Address Environmental Justice in Minority Populations and Low-income Populations" (2/94) requires certain federal agencies, including HUD, to consider how federally assisted projects may have disproportionately high and adverse human health or environmental effects on minority and low-income populations.
+Environmental justice is the fair treatment and meaningful involvement of all people regardless of race, color, national origin, disability, or income, including tribal persons, with respect to both positive and negative environmental and health impacts of a project.
+Executive Order 12898, "Federal Actions to Address Environmental Justice in Minority Populations and Low-income Populations" (2/94) requires certain federal agencies, including HUD, to consider how federally assisted projects may have disproportionately high and adverse human health or environmental effects on minority and/or low-income populations.

 Environmental justice is an integral part of HUD's mission.
 The Department works with multiple stakeholders and other federal agencies in its efforts to assure environmental justice concerns are addressed.

-Review land use plans, census information and the U.S. EPA Environmental Justice webpage (EJ View).
+Review land use plans, census information and the U.S. Environmental Protection Agency (EPA) Environmental Justice webpage (EJ View).
 Consider local government sources such as the health department or school district that may be more current or focused on the neighborhood as their unit of analysis.

 The environmental review record should contain one of the following: